Connect with others who understand.

 • View full summary

-Schizophrenia is a serious mental health condition that disrupts how a person thinks, feels, and behaves.
+Schizophrenia is a mental health condition that disrupts how a person feels, thinks, and behaves.
 Although typically diagnosed in early adulthood, schizophrenia can develop at any age.
-Recognizing the signs of late-onset schizophrenia can make a critical difference in getting a timely diagnosis and treatment for yourself or someone you care about.
+Recognizing the signs of late-onset schizophrenia can make a big difference in getting a timely diagnosis and treatment for you or someone you care about.

 What Is Late-Onset Schizophrenia?

-When the symptoms of schizophrenia first appear at age 45 or older, it’s called late-onset schizophrenia.
-If the first episode occurs at age 60 or older, it’s called very-late-onset schizophrenia-like psychosis.
-Around 20 percent of new schizophrenia cases occur after the age of 40.
+When symptoms of schizophrenia first appear at age 45 or older, it’s called late-onset schizophrenia.
+If the first episode happens at age 60 or later, it’s called very-late-onset schizophrenia-like psychosis.
+Around 20 percent of new schizophrenia cases happen after the age of 40.

 It’s More Common in Women

-While early-onset schizophrenia is more common in men, late-onset schizophrenia occurs more frequently in women, according to the Indian Journal of Psychological Medicine.
-Some researchers believe the age-related drop in estrogen that many women experience may contribute to this difference.
-Researchers also think that since women tend to have stronger psychosocial support systems, like community connections and close relationships, this may help delay or reduce the severity of symptoms and delay the age of onset.
+Early-onset schizophrenia is more common in men.
+But late-onset schizophrenia happens more frequently in women.
+Some researchers link the difference to the drop in estrogen that many women experience as they age.
+Researchers also note that women tend to have stronger psychosocial support systems.
+They think these factors, such as community connections and close relationships, may help with symptom severity and the age of onset.

 The Symptoms May Be Less Severe

-Because late-onset schizophrenia symptoms can resemble those of age-related cognitive disorders or other mental health conditions, excluding other conditions to get an accurate diagnosis is a crucial first step toward effective treatment and improved quality of life.
+Late-onset schizophrenia symptoms can be similar to those of age-related cognitive disorders or other mental health conditions.
+For this reason, ruling out other conditions to get an accurate diagnosis is a crucial first step toward effective treatment and improved quality of life.

 Keep reading to learn about seven signs of late-onset schizophrenia.
-Please note that having some or all of these signs does not mean someone has the condition.
+Please note that having some or all of these signs doesn’t mean someone has the condition.
 A comprehensive medical and psychiatric evaluation is needed to confirm a diagnosis of schizophrenia at any age.

 1. Paranoid Delusions

-A person experiencing paranoid delusions may believe they are being harmed, harassed, or controlled, despite clear evidence to the contrary.
-They might think others are spying on them, plotting against them, or manipulating their thoughts, speech, or actions.
-In older adults, paranoid delusions may be mistaken for general mistrust or age-related memory issues, which can delay diagnosis.
+A person experiencing paranoid delusions may believe they’re being harmed, harassed, or controlled, despite clear proof that they aren’t.
+They might think others are spying on them or plotting against them.
+In older adults, paranoid delusions may be mistaken for general mistrust or age-related memory issues.
+This can delay diagnosis.

 2. Auditory Hallucinations